JonPSmith/RunStartupMethodsSequentially/README.md

 }
 ```

-Because your startup services are register with the .NET dependency injection provider you can inject any other services into your startup service.
+Because your startup services are register with the .NET dependency injection provider you can inject any other services into your startup service, in the example above it obtains the application's DbContext.